 Not better across the board

 Not all Xbox One X games will output native 4K at 60 fps.
-Like the PS4 Pro, developers have the option patching their games with enhancements for Xbox One X and it's completely up to individual developers what enhancements they focus on, if any.
+Like the PS4 Pro, developers have the option of patching their games with enhancements for Xbox One X and it's completely up to individual developers what enhancements they focus on, if any.

-On launch, though, the Xbox One X boasts a satisfying list of games that feature native 4K at 60 frames per second such as Gears of War 4, Forza Motorsport 7 and FIFA 18.
+On launch, though, the Xbox One X boasted a satisfying list of games that feature native 4K at 60 frames per second such as Gears of War 4, Forza Motorsport 7 and FIFA 18.
 Xbox has also gone so far as to say that all of its first-party games will feature native 4K from here on out and a promising number of third-party developers have committed 4K support for the future.

 However, as a result of the freedom Microsoft has given third-party developers, you'll also find that many games will ask you to choose between 4K at 30 fps or 1080p at 60 fps.
-It's not guaranteed, therefore, that every game on the console will run at full 4K and 60 fps even though its power allows for that.
+It's not guaranteed, therefore, that every game on the console will run at full 4K and 60 fps, even though its power allows for that.

 Something that stands in Xbox One X's favor when it comes to running 4K games, though, is that the console supports an adaptive framerate technology known as FreeSync.
 This technology commonly used in PCs should see the console cope with instances of screen-tearing much more efficiently than the PS4 Pro, particularly in games which have demanding 4K visuals.